The Journal of Philosophy of Disability

 Acceptance and Publication

 If the manuscript is accepted for publication, authors will be asked to complete an open access publication agreement that gives the journal the necessary permission to publish and preserve the accepted work in all formats in perpetuity.
-Accepted manuscripts will be published by the Philosophy Documentation Center under a Creative Commons Attribution-NonCommercial-NoDerivatives 3.0 Unported publishing license (CC BY-NC-ND 3.0) that permits wide distribution of the journal's content.
+Accepted manuscripts will be published under a Creative Commons CC BY-NC-ND 4.0 license that permits wide distribution of the journal's content.
 Authors retain the right to use their text in any other project they write or edit without further permission from the journal.

 After completion of the publication agreement the journal's production process proceeds in these steps: